What it’s about

 6. Start small

-Interviewing is a skill you need to development, and being a good guest is also a skill.
+Interviewing is a skill you need to develop, and being a good guest is also a skill.
 Go on some smaller podcasts to start and work on your interviewee skills so you can practice and train for bigger appearances.

 Get a free paperback copy of Jessica’s new book, Interview Connections: How to Rock the Podcast From Both Sides of the Mic here.